Please join "How to Raise Monarch Butterflies". Facebook group

-This is the best indoor hatchery I've ever tested and has been approved by U S Fish and Wildlife biologists over 10 years ago.
+This is the best indoor hatchery I've ever tested and has been approved by U S Fish and Wild life 10 years ago

-This indoor hatchery produces healthy OE free monarchs.
+This indoor hatchery produces healthy monarchs.
 Being indoors most predators are not an issue.
 Live plants is the most important part of this hatchery method.
-The following link will give you many ways to learn to raise monarchs.
-Below the link is an inexpensive way to get started.
+T

-This small hatchery will show you the basics for rearing hundreds of butterflies of varied species.
+This small hatchery will show you the basics for rearing hundreds of mbutterflies of varied species.